Andrey80000/Andrey80000/README.md

-## Hi there
+## Hi there 👋

-I'm Andrey a student and professional procrastinator.
+I'm Andrey, a student and professional procrastinator 😎
+Currently learning C# and Python, and just starting my journey in game development with Godot 🎮